-The BMA’s 2018 public health medicine conference will take place on Friday 8 June 2018 at BMA House, London.
+The BMA’s 2019 public health medicine conference will take place on Tuesday 5 March 2019 at BMA House, London.
 It is the BMA’s policy forum for public health doctors.
+This year’s theme is resilience of public health systems and people.
 You don’t need to be a BMA member to attend.

 Why should you attend?